ilyabru/CBCEasterSeals/README.md

 # CBC Easter Seals Phone Board

 Source code for the Easter Seals Telethon Phone Board.
-This Windows Forms app displays VoIP phones are picked up or put down.
+This Windows Forms app displays when VoIP phones are picked up or put down.
+This is achieved by sniffing the VoIP server's network switch for specific Session Initiation Protocol's (SIP) packets.

 The Easter Seals telethon is an annual charity event which is dedicated to raising awareness and funds for kids with physical disabilities.

 ![image](Docs/ScreenshotESPB.jpg)